Function

 The data is owned by the caller of the function.

-Each element is a file system path, using the OS encoding.
+Each element is a platform-native string, using the preferred OS encoding on Unix and UTF-8 on Windows..

 envp